microsoft/nni/docs/en_US/Tutorial/SetupNniDeveloperEnvironment.rst

 We will review the changes as soon as possible.
 Once it passes review, we will merge it to master branch.

-For more contribution guidelines and coding styles, you can refer to the `contributing document <Contributing>`__.
+For more contribution guidelines and coding styles, you can refer to the `contributing document <Contributing.rst>`__.